sathyaganesan/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+  => React JS is the javaScript library.
+It helps to create a component and simplify the developer for large project.

 1. Describe component state.
+  =>The state object is where you store property values that belongs to the component.

 1. Describe props.
+  =>Props is the short form of property, it denotes the property of the component.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+  =>A side effect is anything that affects something outside the scope of the function being executed.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.